PUA (the “Albertov Compuer Classroom”; 20 terminals) – Albertov 6, basement left, room S01

 When you finish work, you always need to log out (Start > Vypnout > Odhlásit).
 If no one else is going to work on the computer after you, turn the computer off.

-Certain classrooms and study halls provide virtual terminals instead of standard PCs.
-When you log in, the “boxes” will connect you to one of the many operating systems waiting and ready for use.
-Keep in mind that, at the time, you are not sitting at a computer with a drive C:, even though it may look like you are.
-When you log out and then log in again, you will probably be connected to a completely different virtual computer.
-Therefore, always make sure you save your data on the network drive J:, which is associated with your account, or to a flash disk.
+PUA, B5 and study rooms are equipped with thin clients, or terminals, instead of traditional PCs.
+These "boxes" simply connect you to one of the many waiting operating systems that are ready to use after you log in.
+Keep in mind that at that point you are not at a computer with a C: drive, even though it looks like it.
+After logging out, the virtual machine is immediately deleted, and when you log in again, you connect to a brand new virtual machine.
+Therefore, always save your data on the network drive J: that is tied to your account or on a flash drive.